qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 Now we have areas where the road is 50 meters away and there's a school within 1 km (direct line, not by road).
 But obviously, we only want the areas where both of these criteria are satisfied.
 To do that, we'll need to use the :guilabel:`Intersect` tool.
-Find it under :menuselection:`Vector Overlay -->  Intersect` within :menuselection:`Processing --> Toolbox`.
+You can find it in :menuselection:`Vector Overlay -->  Intersect` menu within :menuselection:`Processing --> Toolbox`.
 Set it up like this:

 .. image:: img/school_roads_intersect.png
    :align: center

-The two input layers are the two buffers; the saving location is as usual in the existing GeoPackage; and the file name is :guilabel:`road_school_buffers_intersect`.
+The input layers are the two buffers; the saving location is, once again, the existing GeoPackage; and the file name is :guilabel:`road_school_buffers_intersect`.
 Once it's set up like this, click **[Run]**: